The Best Essential Oils To Treat Herpes Cold Sores

 While often an effective home remedy known for tremendous antiviral properties, essential oils are strong, concentrated compounds that should be used very carefully.

 Cold Sore Remedies With Essential Oils

 Here are some tips on how to use these proven oils to battle cold sores.

 - Dilute your oil of choice.
-Essential oils can often be irritating to the skin, and so should always be diluted in a carrier oil like coconut or jojoba.
+Essential oils can often be irritating to the skin, so should always be diluted in a carrier oil such as coconut or jojoba oil when applied topically.
+5 drops in your oil of choice and you're ready to go.
 Read more on how to safely apply essential oils to skin.

 - Perform a patch test.
-For any new skin product, whether store bought or homemade, it is important to perform a patch test to make sure you don’t have any adverse reactions or allergies to the ingredients.
+Keep in mind that for any new skin product, whether store bought or homemade, it is important to perform a patch test to make sure you don’t have any adverse reactions or allergies to the ingredients.
 Apply a small amount of the mixture to your inner arm, somewhere where agitation is unlikely by clothing and leave on for 30 minutes to an hour.

 - Watch for negative reactions.
 Look out for any negative reactions your skin may be having to the essential oils on an open cold sore.
 Some slight stinging is to be expected, but further inflammation, redness, or burning is indicative of a negative reaction and use should be immediately discontinued.